catalyst-cooperative/open-energy-data-for-all/episodes/data-validation.md

 bdb.BdbQuit
 ```

 Note that if you quit, you get this `BdbQuit` error in the console.
+That's totally normal.

 :::: challenge

-If your function failed your unit test, throw a breakpoint in the function & go check it out!
+If your function failed your test, throw a breakpoint in the function & go check it out!
 Can you figure out what's going on?

 You can also copy this function & test code if your function already works perfectly: